 In this location the fluvial flood map is based on detailed modelling in the form of the River Thames model (Pangbourne to Sonning) (2021).
-The outputs of the model shows the limited areas that are at risk during the design event have variable hazard ratings from low to danger for most.
+The outputs of this model were further assessed and show flood depths and velocities to be moderate.
 In this respect fluvial flood risk is considered moderate.